CSCfi/csc-user-guide/docs/apps/julia.md

 ### Using AMDGPU.jl
 The GPU nodes on LUMI contain AMD GPUs.
-We can install the `AMDGPU.jl` package for AMD GPUs programming in Julia using the package manager as follows:
+We can install the `AMDGPU.jl` package for AMD GPU programming in Julia using the package manager as follows:

 ```julia
 import Pkg